-The small branches emerging from a single Bowiea volubilis subsp. volubilis stem resemble the reticulated electricity network or water supply system connecting every house in a suburb; also the tributaries of water flowing from all the tiniest creeks down to the large river in the valley.
+The small branches emerging from a single Bowiea volubilis subsp. volubilis stem resemble the reticulated streets, electricity network or water supply system connecting houses of a suburb, although there are not much in the line of leaves, flowers and fruits out of season.

+They also resemble the tributaries of river systems, water flowing from a multitude of the tiniest creeks down to the large river in the valley, en route to the sea.
 The flow of nutrient carrying moisture in the plant veins consists of both the to and from transportation between stem and root extremities.
 This happens on a continuous basis through all live plant parts.